Wild and Brown Rice Pilaf With Apples and Pecans

 - 1 tablespoon orange zest if orange is organic, optional

 - 2 scallions, green parts only, thinly sliced

 - ¼ cup currants or raisins

 - Salt and freshly ground pepper to taste

-- 1/4 cup minced fresh parsley
+- ¼ cup minced fresh parsley

-- 1/2 cup finely chopped pecans
+- ½ cup finely chopped pecans (or substitute walnuts)

-Heat the oil in a large skillet.
+- Meanwhile, heat the oil in a large skillet.
 Add the onion and celery and sauté until the onion is golden.
-Add the apple and sauté another 5 minutes.
-Stir in the cooked rice mixture along with the juice, scallions, currants, and spices.
-Season with salt and pepper.
+Add the apple and sauté for 5 minutes longer.

-Sauté over low heat, stirring frequently, another 5 minutes.
-This may be done somewhat ahead of time to this point, then left covered off the heat until needed.
+- Sauté over low heat, stirring frequently, for another 5 minutes.
+This may be done somewhat ahead of time to this point, then left covered and off the heat until needed.

 - Just before serving, heat through, adding a bit more liquid if the mixture needs it, then stir in the parsley and pecans.